 Mental health professionals use a document from the American Psychiatric Association in order to diagnose disease.
+According to the Anxiety and Depression Association of America (ADAA), 7.7 million American adults, ages 18 and older, have developed PTSD.
+Roughly 8 percent of people in the United States will develop PTSD.
 This document, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), defines PTSD as an anxiety disorder that is triggered by exposure to:

 The National Institute of Mental Health says symptoms of PTSD can appear right after the episode ends, or they can emerge months or even years later.
 Those symptoms can include:

 We Can Treat a Substance Abuse Issue & PTSD Concurrently

 Living with PTSD is not easy, and some people with the disorder turn to drugs and alcohol to make symptoms less severe.
 Unfortunately, drugs and alcohol tend to make PTSD symptoms stronger.
 When the drugs wear off, people can feel more anxious and upset than they did before they drank.
 Some PTSD symptoms, like anger and hostility, can be amplified by the presence of drugs.